Brokerage · Guide

 Ownership structurePrivately held (Johnson family)Client-owned (by fund shareholders)

-Fidelity, by a small margin.
-The headline difference is Fidelity's ZERO line of index mutual funds:
+Fidelity, by a small but real margin.
+Its ZERO line of index mutual funds charges exactly 0.00% in expense ratios:

 FundProviderExpense RatioMinimum